 Qualitative NRB assessment

-NRB assessment similar to the CDM approach as provided in the methodology AMS-II.G.
+NRB assessment similar to the CDM approach as provided in the methodology AMS-II.G

-This report is based on the third option above i.e., NRB assessment provided in the AMS II.
+This report is based on the third option above: the NRB assessment provided in the AMS II.
 G methodology.
-This approach is adopted for the assessment owing to its wider application under both the compliance and voluntary carbon streams, thus easing the process for developers.
-Note that for CDM projects, the project developer can apply the default value on DOE validation and approval by the CDM Secreteriat.
+This approach is adopted for the assessment due to its wider application under both the compliance and voluntary carbon streams, thus simplifying the process for developers.
+Note that for CDM projects, the project developer can apply the default value on DOE validation and approval by the CDM Secretariat.

-The present report summarizes the development of the fNRB assessment following the NRB assessment approach provided in CDM methodology AMS-II.G.
-This option is based on the concept of Demonstrably Renewable woody Biomass (DRB).
-The applicable equation is:
+The present report summarises the development of the fNRB assessment following the NRB assessment approach provided in CDM methodology AMS-II.G.
+This option is based on the concept of Demonstrably Renewable Woody Biomass (DRB).
+The applicable equation is as follows:

 fNRB = NRB / (NRB + DRB)